First published in October 2017. Updated June 2020.

-Julie Moore in Tasmania, Australia, teaches grade 2/3.
-The students begin by contributing to the class blog before some students establish their own blogs.
+Julie Moore in Tasmania, Australia, taught grade 2/3.
+The students began by contributing to the class blog before some students establish their own blogs.
 Julie says,

-Mostly – the children have a free spin on what they would like to write a post about.
+The children mostly have a free spin on what they would like to write a post about.
 It gives them an outlet for writing about their passions/interests, and it then gives me an “in” for feedback and improvements to their writing.

 Julie understands that the students do require some explicit teaching around blogging.
 She finds The Student Blogging Challenge a great way to achieve this.
 In addition, she runs a lunchtime club and a weekly timetabled blogging session.

 Heather Alexander in Florida teaches year 9-12 ceramics.
-Her students use their blogs purely to document and reflect on their own art work, and respond to the curriculum.
-Teaching the same class multiple times, Heather has come up with a logistal framework to organize the student blogs,
+Her students use their blogs purely to document and reflect on their own artwork, and respond to the curriculum.
+Teaching the same class multiple times, Heather has come up with a logistical framework to organize the student blogs,

 What I have done is name all the students’ blogs with their class period prefacing the name so they appear in order on the page.

 Heather encourages students to comment on classmates’ blogs and set up an effective system after finding students were taking too long to find a post to comment on.